Red Wings Prospect Spotlight: Eemil Viro

 What is Viro’s Ceiling & Floor?

 Viro’s main strengths are his skating, work ethic, and competitive nature.
 He also plays a very calm defensive game that should be able to complement someone like Moritz Seider in the future.
-Because of that, I am projecting his absolute ceiling as a top-four defenceman who plays a major role on the top-unit penalty kill.
+Because of that, I am projecting his absolute ceiling as a top-four defenseman who plays a major role on the top-unit penalty kill.

-As for his floor, I am still projecting an NHL future for the 6-foot-0 Vantaa native as a sixth/seventh defenceman that can jump into the top-four in a pinch and not look out of place.
+As for his floor, I am still projecting an NHL future for the 6-foot-0 Vantaa native as a sixth/seventh defenseman that can jump into the top-four in a pinch and not look out of place.
 He might not be a full-time fixture, but he will be a reliable contributor to an NHL blue line – be it in Detroit or elsewhere in the league.

 NHL ETA: Viro will be in tough getting a call-up from the AHL this season with the veteran logjam in Detroit and the many prospects ahead of him in the depth chart.
 His future in the NHL is likely still a few seasons away.